ncdevop/nginxhello/README.md

 	README.md
 	index.html
-6. Once a working deployment I edited the .travis.yml to make one fail to make sure that it exited at that point and didn't keep creating artifacts.
+6. Once a working deployment I edited the .travis.yml to make one fail to make sure that it exited at that point and didn't keep creating artifacts..